saturnsky/saturn_affinity_python/README.md

 # Saturn Affinity

-CPU load balancing program for Ryzen CPUs with multiple CCDs.
+Program to optimize cache utilization for games on Ryzen CPUs with multiple L3 cache clusters.

-The goal is to minimize the impact on game performance while background programs are running.
+The purpose of this program is to optimize the speed of cache-sensitive games, even when background programs are running.

 ## How it works
-1. If a program in the Game List is in the foreground, assign it to CCD 0 and all other programs to CCD 1.
+1. If a program in the Game List is in the foreground, it is assigned to the cores with access to the largest L3 cache, and all other programs are assigned to the remaining cores.
-2. Otherwise, reassign all programs so that they have access to both CCDs 0 and 1.
+2. Otherwise, reassign them so that all programs have access to all cores.

 ## What are the effects of this program?
 ![AMD Ryzen 5000 Series Diagram](./docs/zen3.jpg)